During its 16th week of development, a fetus will be starting to form facial expressions, and its nervous system will be growing.

 - patês and meat spreads

-Make sure any vegetables in a meal are thoroughly washed.
+Be sure to wash any vegetables in a meal thoroughly.

 If you notice any unexpected symptoms, contact your physician immediately.
 These can include: